bubbleboy14/cantools/README.md

     - CT.upload
     - CT.video

+* tightly coupled to backend

 ### This excludes:
-    - CT.map, CT.pay, and CT.rte, which require large script imports
+    - CT.map, CT.pay, CT.rte, and CT.stream, which require large script imports
     - CT.admin, which is not for typical use.

 ## CT.autocomplete